Giacomo Lauri-Volpi: Career and assessment

 Born in Lanuvio, Italy, he was orphaned at the age of 11.
 After completing his secondary education at the seminary at Albano and graduating from the University of Rome La Sapienza, he began vocal studies under the great 19th-century baritone Antonio Cotogni at the Liceo Musicale (later Conservatorio) Santa Cecilia in Rome.

-His nascent singing career was put on hold, however, by the outbreak of World War I in 1914, during which he served with the Italian armed forces reaching the rank of captain and emerged as one of Italy's most decorated soldiers.
+His nascent singing career was put on hold, however, by the outbreak of World War I in 1914, during which he served with the Italian armed forces reaching the rank of captain and emerging as one of Italy's most decorated soldiers.
 The war over, he made a successful operatic debut as Arturo in Bellini's I Puritani in Viterbo, Italy, on 2 September 1919—performing under the name Giacomo Rubini, after Bellini's favourite tenor, Giovanni Battista Rubini.
 Four months later, on 3 January 1920, he scored another success, at the Teatro Costanzi in Rome, this time performing under his own name opposite Rosina Storchio and Ezio Pinza in Massenet's Manon.

 Lauri-Volpi was widely acclaimed for his performances at Italy's most celebrated opera house, La Scala, Milan, between the two world wars.
 A highlight of his Milan seasons occurred in 1929 when he was chosen to sing Arnoldo in La Scala's centenary production of Rossini's Guglielmo Tell.

 He was also a leading tenor at the New York Metropolitan Opera from 1923 to 1933, appearing there in a total of 307 performances.
 During this 10-year period he sang opposite Maria Jeritza in the American premiere of Puccini's Turandot and opposite Rosa Ponselle in the Met premiere of Verdi's Luisa Miller.
 His Met career was terminated prematurely after a dispute with the opera house's management.
 They wanted him to take a pay cut to help tide the theatre through the economic privations being caused by the Great Depression, but he refused to cooperate and left New York for Italy.

 Lauri Volpi was much appreciated by audiences at the Teatro Colón in Buenos Aires.
 He sang there in 112 opera performances during 8 seasons between 1922 and 1939.
 He performed in 19 different operas.
-The roles he sang the most in Buenos Aires were Radamés in Aida, Manrico in Il Trovatore and Rodolfo in La Bohéme.
+The roles he sang the most in Buenos Aires were Radamés in Aida, Manrico in Il Trovatore, and Rodolfo in La Bohéme.
 A highlight was singing Calaf in Turandot in June 1926 in the first performances of the opera outside Italy and barely two months after the world premiere, opposite Claudia Muzio as Turandot and Rosetta Pampanini as Liù, conducted by Gino Marinuzzi.

 Lauri-Volpi's most notable appearances outside Italy also included two seasons at the Royal Opera House, Covent Garden—in 1925 and 1936.
 By the latter date, he had broadened his repertoire, progressing from lyric roles to more taxing dramatic parts.
 His voice began to show consequent signs of wear in the 1940s, losing homogeneity.
 His thrilling top notes remained remarkably intact, however, right through until the 1950s.